-Compulsions - these are behaviours which are conducted in a repetitive way.
+These are behaviours which are conducted in a repetitive way.
 Like obsessions, the individual tries to resist them and they are acknowledged as being pointless.
 They serve no pleasure and are recognised as being excessive.
 Often they are associated with an obsession e.g. to deal with obsessions concerning contamination an individual may wash their hands repeatedly.
 Sometimes a compulsion may be of the form that if a particular behaviour is not carried out in a specific way according to rigid rules then harm may come to others.
 Often obsessions and compulsive acts take up a lot of time and slow people down.
 Sometimes slowness itself can be a primary feature.
 Some common compulsions include:

-- Checking e.g. that electrical equipment is switched off at the wall and unplugged
+- Checking e.g. that electrical equipment is switched off at the wall and unplugged.

-- Cleaning e.g. repeatedly washing hands or cleaning door handles
+- Cleaning e.g. repeatedly washing hands or cleaning door handles.

-- Counting e.g. counting in fives, and then counting gain to check that is was done properly
+- Counting e.g. counting in fives, and then counting gain to check that is was done properly.

-- Dressing e.g. arranging clothes in a specific pile and dressing in a stereotyped way
+- Dressing e.g. arranging clothes in a specific pile and dressing in a stereotyped way.

 Abnormality can be Caused by Many Different Things